A Counting Lemma for Binary Matroids and Applications to Extremal Problems: Acknowledgements

 \section{Acknowledgements}

 This research was conducted at the University of Minnesota Duluth REU and was supported by NSF grant 1358659 and NSA grant H98230-16-1-0026.
-The author thanks Joe Gallian for suggesting the problem and for helpful comments on the manuscript. .
+The author thanks Joe Gallian for suggesting the problem and for helpful comments on the manuscript, and the referees for their careful reading of the manuscript and for their useful feedback.